ooni/ooni.org/content/post/2020-iran-dot/index.md

 In conclusion, we were able to determine that Iran ISPs are interfering with DNS over TLS.
-We observed cases of SNI based filtering as well as cases in which the blocking applied to the port used by DNS over TLS.
+We observed cases of SNI based filtering as well as cases in which the blocking applied to the port used by DNS over TLS regardless of the SNI being used.